 Founded in 2014, Israel Tech Challenge (ITC) is dedicated to tackling the shortage of qualified high tech engineers in Israel.
-Sourcing highly talented young professionals from around the world, ITC provides intensive and elite training programs inspired by the IDF’s 8200 Intelligence Unit, followed by incredible placement opportunities in the top hi-tech companies in Israel.
+Sourcing highly talented young professionals from around the world, ITC provides intensive and elite training programs inspired by the IDF’s 8200 Intelligence Unit.

-The programs range from 2 months to 10 months and cover practical and employable technology training, from software development to data science and chip design verification.
+The programs are between 4 to 5months on average and cover practical and employable technology training, from software development to data science.
 All programs are developed in close collaboration with industry partners including Intel, Apple, Samsung, Dell, MobilEye, HP, Mellanox, Checkpoint, Taboola, Outbrain, Intuit, Innoviz.